Where We Be

 Conception Bay just to the south.
 We stayed

-four nights at Casa Granada B&B on the estuary
+four nights at Casa Granada B&B on an estuary

-that leads into the Sea of Cortez.
+leading into the Gulf of California.
 A ten minute

 drive away is photogenic Santa Rosalia Mission,